Omar

 What does the name Omar mean?

-Omar is a Arabic name meaning "Flourishing, Long-lived."
-Omar is a dignified Arabic name meaning "flourishing" and "long-lived."
-It carries centuries of history, from powerful caliphs to brilliant poets.
-It's a beautiful choice for parents who value arabic heritage and meaningful names.
+Omar is a Arabic name meaning "Flourishing."
+Omar is a popular name in Arabic-speaking countries and has seen prominence in the U.S. It's a beautiful choice for parents who value arabic heritage and meaningful names.

 Is Omar a popular baby name?